Regge gravity from spinfoams: Boundary states

 or

-depending on the orientation of the edge induced by the face orientation.
-Second, the summation is over the sole internal spins $j_f\in \mathbbm N$, and the integrals are over the $Spin(4)$ gauge variables in the Euclidean, or $SL(2,\mbb C)$ in the Lorentzian, and also over $SU(2)$ variables (the unit vectors) labeling the internal edges.
+depending on the orientation of the external edge induced by the orientation of the external face.
+The sum in \eqref{amplitudejnSS} is over the internal spins.
+The integrals are over the internal unit vectors and the group variables ($Spin(4)$ in the Euclidean and $SL(2,\mbb C)$ in the Lorentzian).
+The external spins label the external faces, or equivalently the links $l$ of the boundary graph $\Gamma$; hence for them we can use the notation $j_l$.
+The external unit vectors label the external edges, or equivalently the nodes $p$ of $\Gamma$, and we can use the notation $\vec n_{pl}$.
+In this way the transition amplitude $W(j_l,\vec n_{pl})$ is a function of the boundary labels.

-The amplitude \eqref{amplitudejnSS} for a 2-complex with boundary has the nice interpretation as transition amplitude associated to a spin-network supported on the boundary graph $\Gamma$.
-The canonical loop quantum gravity Hilbert space associated to the graph $\Gamma$ is

-with $L$ the number of links and $N$ the number of nodes.
-If $\Gamma$ has two components $\Gamma=\Gamma_{in}\cup\Gamma_{out}$ we could interpret the transition amplitude \eqref{amplitudejnSS} as a standard transition from an initial state in $\mathcal H_{\Gamma_{in}}$ to a final state in $\mathcal H_{\Gamma_{out}}$.
-However it could be more correct to call those amplitudes \emph{extraction amplitudes}, because in the spinfoam paradigm they are supposed to `extract' the physical states by projecting the kinematical boundary states down to the Hilbert space of the solutions of the Hamiltonian constraint.

-In the state space \eqref{statespace} there exists an overcomplete basis of spin-networks, the Bloch coherent state basis introduced in quantum gravity by Livine and Speziale \cite{Livine:2007vk} labeled precisely by $j_l$ and $n_{nl}$.
-Thus \eqref{amplitudejnSS} can be interpreted as the covariant transition amplitude for the quantum states of 3-geometry given by the loop quantum gravity states $\ket{j_l,n_{nl}}$,

-The semiclassical analysis of the previous section is straightforwardly generalized to a 2-complex with boundary, namely to the transition amplitude \eqref{amplitudejnSS}, once we write it in the path integral form.
-For example, in the Lorentzian case we rewrite

-The boundary formalism allows to select the continuum/semiclassical regime in the following way.
-First, with a little abuse of notation, write the boundary functional in terms of the areas as

-Then we look at the behavior of this transition amplitude when all the boundary areas $a_l$ are macroscopic, in the limit $\gamma\rightarrow 0$ with $a_l$ fixed.
-This is the

-regime.
-It is formally the simultaneous semiclassical limit $\hbar\rightarrow 0$ and continuum limit $\gamma\rightarrow 0$, and corresponds to looking at macroscopic geometries and at the same time neglecting the quantum discreteness of spacetime\footnote{Notice that also in the $\hbar\rightarrow0$ limit with area fixed the spectrum becomes quasi-continuous, thus our separation of the semiclassical limit and the continuous spectrum limit is artificial and only a matter of speaking.}.
-Suppose also that the path integral is dominated by areas of the same order of magnitude of the boundary areas: $a_l\simeq a_f$.
-In other words, the macroscopic boundary state must enforce macroscopic areas in the bulk of the triangulation, a condition that can be checked for the specific geometry chosen.

-If we go through the previous analysis of the partition function, it becomes clear that the boundary amplitude receives the dominant contribution from the solutions of the generalized Regge equations \eqref{Ricciflat} compatible with the specified boundary data (see \cite{Sorkin:1975ah,Barrett:1994ks} on the initial value problem).
-The nature and the number of solutions has to be studied in detail case by case.
-As an example, in the case there is only one solution of the Regge equations the behaviour of the boundary amplitude is\footnote{The prefactors $A$ and $B$ are non-oscillatory and slowly varying.}